 6 minute read

-We have all felt that feeling of when a family member or coworker seems to judge us every time we finish a Raw cone.
+We have all felt that feeling of when a family member or coworker seems to judge us every time we finish one of those fatty Raw cones.
 The tight ass who gets frustrated that you are taking a smoke break or assumes you are going to be useless after getting high.
 This isn't new...
 People negatively stereotype and judge those who smoke tobacco and weed.
 We here at The Green Blazer want to take a deeper look at the roots of the smoking stigma and how we can try to combat the haters.

 History of the Absurd Narratives